Los Angeles tops the nation when it comes to chronic homelessness. This has been the case for a number of years.

 The family consisted of a mother and father, a girl who was a toddler, and a 9-month old baby boy.
 Together in the car, with the heat running, the entire family fell asleep.
 Sadly, none of them were to ever wake up.

 As of this writing, the coroner’s report is not back providing final information about the exact cause of death.
-The coroner did confirm that the family did die for affixation.
+The coroner did confirm that the family did die of affixation.
 The only real outstanding question is whether these parents and two very young children died from carbon dioxide or carbon monoxide poisoning.